-For installations requiring distances of farther than 10m between the Polycom EagleEye Producer and EagleEye IV camera and RealPresence Group system, use the Polycom EagleEye Digital Extender.
+For RealPresence Group system installations requiring distances of farther than 10m between the Polycom EagleEye Producer and EagleEye IV or EagleEye Director II cameras, use the Polycom EagleEye Digital Extender.
 See option 2 under Polycom EagleEye IV Camera as the Main Camera for an example of a configuration that uses the EagleEye Digital Extender.